ChenY2000/ECS521U-Lab5/README.md

 2. Add an option to clear the whole canvas at once. **All shapes must be cleared from memory**.

 ## Submission Instructions:
-### Deadline: 04/11/22 17:00
+### Deadline: 03/11/22 15:00
 The Submission Link is available under ASSESMENT INFORMATION/RESOURCES Section of Module Page.
 ### General Instruction:
 - Assignments must be submitted in a .zip package or alike ( .7z .bdoc .cdoc .ddoc .gtar .tgz .gz .gzip .hqx .rar .sit .tar .zip).
 Code submitted in other formats will not be accepted.
 Corrupt or otherwise unreadable files will not be accepted.
 - Make sure to compress/zip the whole folder `ECS521-Interactive-Media-Design-and-Production-Labs-Work-2022-Lab-5` so all your work is included in the submission.
-- Rename the compressed/zipped folder using your full name e.g.: `Giussepi Lopez.zip`
+- Rename the compressed/zipped folder using your full name e.g.: `Ying_He.zip`

 ### Submission Checklist
 - [x] Has your file been saved in a zip package?